CamilCar/jb-wildlife-photos/README.md

 - Encountered a early bug where all users carts would be increased if another user added a product to cart.
 Once context was set up properly it dissapeared.
 #### Remaining bugs
 - After a successful purchase where the user lands on thanks_for_order page, if the user then clicks backspace on their mouse they get back to the checkout page again with the same products.
+- If user tries to add more than 10 of the same print and size, it's supposed to trigger a message for the user that they can not add more than 10.
+This does not happen now.

 ### Validator Testing
+- CSS
+    - Direct input with (Jigsaw) validator found no errors 2 warnings.

 ## Deployment
 ---------------